David-Roklem/FastAPI-advertisements-board/README.md

 # Test-task-Productivity-Inside
-This test task is dedicated to a service which utilizes FastAPI framework for advertisements board development
+This test task is dedicated to a service which utilizes FastAPI framework for advertisements board development.
+It uses SQLalchemy as ORM which wraps PostgreSQL.
+As a migration tool Alembic is presented.

 ## Getting Started
 You can clone this repository by using terminal command: